 The Sarimar is the main restaurant serving giant, international buffets all day with some a la carte options alongside.

-Cevichería, by the beach, serves fresh seafood including fish tacos and tostadas, and their house speciality: shrimp ceviche.
+Cevichería, by the beach, serves fresh seafood including fish tacos and tostadas, and their house specialty: shrimp ceviche.

-Guests can come work on their lap tops here.
+Guests can come to work on their laptops here.
 It has comfortable seating, including sofas, and also a pool table.

 Blue Moon Snack sits directly on the beach.
 It does a range of international comfort food like burgers, fries, nachos, wings, hot dogs plus salads and sandwiches.